Fenny Stratford railway station

 Fenny Stratford is a railway station that serves the Fenny Stratford area of Milton Keynes, Buckinghamshire.
-It is on the Marston Vale Line that links Bletchley and Bedford, about one mile (1.7 km) east of Bletchley railway station.
+It is on the Marston Vale line that links Bletchley and Bedford, about one mile (1.7 km) east of Bletchley railway station.

 This station is one of seven serving the Milton Keynes urban area.
 The others are Wolverton, Milton Keynes Central, Bletchley, Bow Brickhill, Woburn Sands and Aspley Guise.

 Services

-The station is served by London Northwestern Railway's BletchleyBedford local services, calling hourly in each direction Mon-Sat (no Sunday service) Services are run with Class 230 multiple units.